gvwilson/sdxpy/src/test/index.md

 which it can do by exploiting the fact that
 Python stores variables in a structure similar to a [%i "dictionary" %].

-Run the Python interpreter and call the `globals` function:
+Let's run the Python interpreter and call the `globals` function.
+To make its output easier to read, we will [%g pretty_print "pretty-print" %] it using Python's [pprint][py_pprint] module:

 [% inc pat="globals.*" fill="py out" %]

 As the output shows,
-`globals` is a dictionary containing all the variables at the top (global) level of the program.
+`globals` is a dictionary containing all the variables in the program's [%g "global" global %] [%g scope "scope" %].
-Since we just started the interpreter, we see the variables that Python defines automatically.
+Since we just started the interpreter, all we see are the variables that Python defines automatically.
 (By convention,
 Python uses double underscores for names that mean something special to it.)
 {: .continue}